 Examples of Godly Mothers in the Bible

 The Bible shows us examples of mothers who served and honored God in their lifetime.
 Some of them played great roles, showed great faith, defied the laws of the land, and raised children who played defining roles in God’s grand plan for humanity.
+Some of the biblical mothers were influential among the Hebrew people, and some of them may seem insignificant in their influence.
+During biblical times and now, the measure of a real mother isn’t the number of children she has borne but rather the days of her life and how she has impacted others.
 Here are a few of the tributes to mothers in the Bible.

 Jochebed – A Mother’s Courage

-She saw something great about the destiny of her child and was willing to take a risk to protect his destiny and future.
+As the mother of Moses, she saw something great about the destiny of her child and was willing to take a risk to protect his destiny and future.
 And just because she was determined to find a way to save her son, God blessed her plan.
-Her son Moses was the leader who led God’s children from 430 years of bondage in Egypt.
+Her son, Moses was the leader who led God’s children from 430 years of bondage in Egypt.
 He was also the vessel whom God used to perform one of the greatest miracles in the bible – the parting of the Red Sea.

 Hannah – Keeping her Promise

-Hannah was that woman who was mocked because of her childlessness.
+Hannah, the mother of Samuel, was that woman who was mocked because she was a barren woman.
 You may have read about how she groaned and poured out her heart before God in prayer for a child.
 She went on to make a vow to God saying that, if God gives her a son, she will give him back to him for his entire lifetime.

 God granted her request and gave her a son whom she named Samuel.
 Hannah fulfilled her promise to God as she returned several months later and spoke these words.
 “I asked the Lord to give me this boy, and he has granted my request.
 Now I am giving him to the Lord, and he will belong to the Lord his whole life.”
 And they worshiped the Lord there.”
 1 Samuel 1:27-28 NLT